wessenstam/demoguide/docs/srvpam/mod4/mod4.md

 ### Generate some auditing information

 To be able to see something, let's generate some information for the Audits.
-With help of the Remote Desktop Connection on the Client, open a session to the:
+With help of the Remote Desktop Connection on the Client, or the Secret Server secrets you have, open a session to the:

 1. SSPM
 2. DC1